IAmJonoBo/Emperator/docs/explanation/devsecops-supply-chain.md

 - Triangulate Semgrep, CodeQL, and Rego findings to reduce false positives and provide evidence-backed enforcement for security-critical policies.
 - Configure rule severities and safety tiers to phase in new mandates gradually (warn → block) without overwhelming legacy codebases.

+## Infrastructure-as-code guardrails {#infrastructure-as-code-guardrails}

+- Enforce Terraform best practices with `terraform fmt` and `tflint`, keeping configurations aligned with the [Toolchain Matrix](../reference/toolchain.md#recommended-lint-and-formatter-stacks).
+- Validate Kubernetes YAML and Helm charts using contract-aware OpenRewrite recipes plus Semgrep policies to prevent privilege escalation and drift.
+- Require SBOM and attestation artefacts for infrastructure modules so platform teams can track IaC provenance alongside application deployments.

 ## Sandbox-friendly execution

 - Package Emperator and its dependencies inside offline-friendly containers so classified or air-gapped environments can run the full pipeline with no external calls.